 Arginase 1 Deficiency, sometimes called hyperargininemia, leads to excessively high levels of arginine in the blood, is due to a rare, hereditary, inborn error of metabolism causing patients to be deficient in the enzyme Arginase 1.
 This devastating, life-threatening urea cycle disorder presents in early childhood with a range of neurological symptoms significantly affecting the child and, in turn, their family.

-Aside from severe diet restriction, there is no treatment that addresses the root cause of the disease to help prevent the progressive spasticity, seizures, impaired growth, intellectual disability, and other serious symptoms of this condition.
+Aside from severe dietary protein restriction, there is no treatment that addresses the root cause of the disease to help prevent the progressive spasticity, seizures, impaired growth, intellectual disability, and other serious symptoms of this condition.